 |SOC 101||Introduction to Sociology [SUN# SOC 1101]||3|

 |SPE 102||Introduction to Oral Communication [SUN# COM 1100]||3|

 |WRT 102||Writing II [SUN# ENG 1102]||3|

-* These science courses must have been completed within the last eight years with a combined average grade of B or better.
+* These science courses must have been completed within the last six years with a combined average grade of B or better.

-** Other general education requirements are fulfilled by required core and support courses: Communication Requirement - WRT 101 and 102 fulfill this requirement; Analysis & Critical Thinking - MAT 122 (or assessment), BIO 201IN and 202IN; Humanities and Social Science Requirement - SOC 101 fulfills 3 credits of this requirement; Computer and Information Literacy Requirement - CSA 100, 101 or CIS 100 fulfills this requirement; Special Requirements - SOC 101 fulfills this requirement.
+** Other general education requirements are fulfilled by required core and support courses: Communication Requirement - WRT 101 and 102 fulfill this requirement; Analysis & Critical Thinking - MAT 122 (or assessment), BIO 201IN and 202IN; Humanities and Social Science Requirement - SOC 101 fulfills 3 credits of this requirement from the Social Science category; Computer and Information Literacy Requirement - CIS/CSA 104 or CIS 100 fulfills this requirement; Special Requirements - SOC 101 fulfills this requirement.